 High school seniors left as much as $2.7 billion in free student aid on the table in the last academic year, according to a NerdWallet study.
 Part of that cash is missed because of errors students are making on their Free Application for Federal Student Aid forms.
 Here are some of the most common FAFSA mistakes, according to financial aid experts and the U.S. Department of Education. […] Read more

-That reminded me how important financial aid is for most families.
-Almost all parents can benefit from understanding their options before their children apply. […] Read more
+Almost all parents can benefit from understanding their options before their children apply.
+Let’s explore the two different types of financial aid. […] Read more

 Student loan forgiveness is a seductive promise for borrowers weighed down by thousands of dollars in debt.
 But take caution when a website says you can “have your loans discharged,” or when an ad on the radio urges, “Call us today to qualify for loan forgiveness.” […] Read more